dhappy/argus/README.md

 * There is a `result` property on [the `Nominated` relation](app/models/nominated.rb) that is either:
   * The number that they placed in the competition.
-  * Text strings like `Not on Ballot: Insufficient Nominations` describing a special situation.
+  * A text string like `Not on Ballot: Insufficient Nominations` describing a special situation.
-  * `NULL` is the order is unspecified.
+  * `NULL` if the order is unspecified.

 ### rake isfdb:series